Imago

 — Fullcourtpass (@Fullcourtpass) April 16, 2026

 Reports say that the Warriors could revisit trade talks for Kawhi Leonard this offseason.
-ESPN’s Ramona Shelbourne reported, “The season-ending loss to the Warriors was noteworthy for another reason.
+ESPN’s Ramona Shelburne reported, “The season-ending loss to the Warriors was noteworthy for another reason.
 In February, the Warriors were among the teams that called the Clippers to inquire about Leonard’s availability after the Harden trade, according to multiple sources.
 Though those talks fizzled, there is an expectation they could be revisited in the offseason, sources said.”

-When you break it down, the Warriors’ cravings for Kawhi Leonard makes sense.
+When you break it down, the Warriors’ cravings for Kawhi Leonard make sense.
 After all, he’ll be 35 by 2026–27, staring straight at Father Time.
 As the clock ticks, retirement chatter grows louder; however, Leonard appears locked in, fine-tuning his game.
 Therefore, the mission feels clear—maximize the moment and chase one, maybe two, final championship runs.
 That’s one of the Dubs’ ways to give Stephen Curry the farewell he deserves.

 Kawhi Leonard ignored questions about his future

 Following their Play-In loss against the Warriors on Wednesday, Kawhi Leonard faced the media.
 Of course, their focus was on the NBA’s active investigation into the Clippers-Aspiration fiasco.
-Usually, the organization doesn’t host any kind of traditional exit interviews after losing, therefore, it was the only opportunity for the reporters to ask the Klaw about his thoughts on the case.
+Usually, the organization doesn’t host any kind of traditional exit interviews after losing; therefore, it was the only opportunity for the reporters to ask the Klaw about his thoughts on the case.

 “I’m not sure, I never thought about it too much until the question is being asked,” he said.
 “You have to ask the NBA, I mean, I’m not the one doing the investigation.
 I think that we’re gonna be in the clear.
 Like I told you before.
 It’s not like I’m stressing.”
 Meanwhile, Leonard bypassed questions about his future with the organization.